 I am a writer and translator.
-I also work as the Reviews Editor for Necessary Fiction.
+I also work as the Translations Editor for Necessary Fiction.

 I am currently working on translating parts of the prison diary and a selection of letters of Surrealist photographer Claude Cahun.
 This work is forthcoming in 2014 with Spolia.

 My short fiction, translations and criticism have appeared in various journals including The Kenyon Review, Cerise Press, Fogged Clarity, Two Serious Ladies, Xenith, Sundog Lit, Spolia, Hayden’s Ferry Review, PANK (online), The Rumpus and The Quarterly Conversation.
 For full lists of my publications, please see the other pages on this site.